phammylinh2002/Data-Analysis-of-PUP-Supermarket-Chain-in-2019/README.md

 For `COGS` (Cost of Goods Sold), it was found that the data did not reflect its intended meaning.
 The `COGS` data was essentially the result of multiplying `Unit Price` by `Quantity`.
 Since `Unit Price` represents the selling price, not the cost of producing the product, `COGS` was removed.

-According to Investopedia, Gross Margin = Net Sales − COGS (Bloomenthal, n.d.).
+According to Investopedia, Gross Margin = Net Sales − COGS.
 Since `COGS` was removed due to incorrect data representation, `Gross Margin` was also removed.
 Furthermore, the `Gross Margin` column contained only a single value across 1,000 rows, indicating potential unreliability.
 Thus, the `Gross Margin` column was removed to ensure data quality for analysis.

 ## Data Model